tsangiotis/tsangiotis.github.io/_posts/2020-03-17-todo-through-coronavirus.md

 <a target="_blank"  href="https://www.amazon.com/gp/product/B01FEK8J94/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01FEK8J94&linkCode=as2&tag=tsangiotis-20&linkId=2deefaa3a08b554b54b82b49d729d4f3"><img border="0" src="https://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B01FEK8J94&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL160_&tag=tsangiotis-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=tsangiotis-20&l=am2&o=1&a=B01FEK8J94" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 </td>
 <td width="70%">
-The colapse of society is not upon us in my opinion but our situation draws similarities.
+<p>The colapse of society is not upon us in my opinion but our situation draws similarities.</p>

-It is a big fat book that can get you through the pandemic.
+<p>It is a big fat book that can get you through the pandemic.
 Ayn Rand tries to communicate her theory of Objectivism through this book.
-It expresses the advocacy of reason, individualism, and capitalism, and depicts what Rand saw to be the failures of governmental coercion.
+It expresses the advocacy of reason, individualism, and capitalism, and depicts what Rand saw to be the failures of governmental coercion. </p>

-I will let you make your own opinions on the matter but agreeing or not with her you will not regret reading the book.
+<p>I will let you make your own opinions on the matter but agreeing or not with her you will not regret reading the book.</p>

-There is a 3 part movie based on the book.
-Don't even try to watch it.
+<p>There is a 3 part movie based on the book.
+Don't even try to watch it.</p>
 </td>
 </tr>
 </table>